 High Priority Actions H1.
 Construct new sporting amenities building between Field 1 and Field 7 in accordance with ROSS 2018 Action E7.
 H2.
-Plant shade trees between Field 1 and Field 7 and around the new sporting amenities building. Н3.
+Plant shade trees between Field 1 and Field 7 and around the new sporting amenities building.
+H3.
 Construct a footpath along the western edge of the Evans Street car park connecting the playground to the criterium circuit.
 H4.
 Construct a footpath along the western side of Evans Street, connecting Campbell Street footpaths with the playground (in accordance with the Pathways Strategy 2017).
 H5.
 Construct entry and naming signage at the Campbell Street entries.
 H6.
 Install directional signage at the intersection of Vulcan and Campbell Streets.
 H7.
 Level and turf an area to the south east of Field 7 within the perimeter fencing for hockey warm-up and skills training.
 H8.
 Remove overhead netting from cricket practice nets and ensure their condition meets required standards into the future.
 H9.
 Refurbish the playing surfaces of Field 2 and Field 3 and improve drainage.
 H10.
-Install side goals on Field 2 and Field 3.
+Install a practical ball-stop net system for use alongside Fields 2, 3, 6 and 8.
 H11.
 Upgrade lighting to ensure uniform competition standard (100 lux) on Field 1 and training standard (50 lux) on Fields 2,3 and 4.
 H12.
-Realign Field 4 in an anti-clockwise direction to increase the size of the AFL oval and reduce incidents of ball runoff into drainage lines
+Realign Field 4 in an anti-clockwise direction to increase the size of the AFL oval and reduce incidents of ball runoff into drainage lines H13.
+Erect a catch net system behind the northern goal posts of Field 4.